ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

        name: docker
        enabled: yes
 ~~~
+9. The install-elk.yml should look like this:
-9. Save the file.
-Then run ansible-playbook install-elk.yml.
+    Save the file.

+10. Then run the command: ansible-playbook install-elk.yml.
+Make sure you are in the /etc/ansible folder.
 The output should be as shown below:

 ![image](https://user-images.githubusercontent.com/84385348/119249719-20a8cf80-bbde-11eb-8edc-b423b3d94c5b.png)

-10. The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+11. The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![image](https://user-images.githubusercontent.com/84385348/119248539-264de780-bbd5-11eb-8abb-ad20c994f77e.png)